-Purchasing your own business can be difficult at times.
-However with Franchise Advice on your team, they will point you in the right direction.
+Buying your own business can be difficult at times.
+However with Greg from Franchise Advice, he will point you in the right direction.
 Franchise Advice specialise in helping first time business owners.
 Being your own boss and purchasing a business can sound like a good idea.
 But if you don’t take the right precautions you may fail.
 Investing your life savings without protection can end in losing everything, including the shirt off your back.

 Why you need to meet with Franchise Advice